Adam Bradley (literary critic)

 Adam Bradley (born 1974) is an American literary critic, professor, and a writer on popular culture.
 He is the author or editor of six books.
 Bradley has written extensively on song lyrics as well as on the literature and legacy of the American novelist Ralph Ellison.
 His commentary has appeared in The New York Times, The Wall Street Journal, The Washington Post and in numerous other publications.
-He is a professor of English at the University of California, Los Angeles where he directs the Laboratory for Race & Popular Culture (RAP Lab).
+He is a professor of English at the University of California, Los Angeles, where he directs the Laboratory for Race & Popular Culture (RAP Lab).

 Early life

-Bradley was born in Salt Lake City, Utah, to Jane Bradley and Jim Terry.
-As a first-grade student in a Los Gatos, California elementary school his teacher informed his mother that her son was a nice boy, but should be held back a grade.
+Bradley was born in Salt Lake City, Utah, United States, to Jane Bradley and Jim Terry.
+When he was a first-grade elementary school student in Los Gatos, California, his teacher informed his mother that her son was a nice boy but should be held back a grade.
 Bradley's mother pulled him out of school and moved back to Salt Lake City with her parents, both educators.
 Bradley's grandparents home-schooled him until high school, emphasizing a liberal arts curriculum.
 After graduating from Olympus High School in Salt Lake City, Bradley went on to complete a BA degree in English at Lewis & Clark College in Portland, Oregon.
 As a sophomore at Lewis & Clark, Bradley began working as a research assistant for Professor John F. Callahan, a friend and soon-to-be-named literary executor of the late African-American novelist Ralph Ellison.
 Upon his death in 1994, Ellison left behind thousands of manuscript pages and computer files related to his long-in-progress second novel, a follow-up to his 1952 classic, Invisible Man.
 Working with Ellison's unpublished manuscripts proved a formative experience for Bradley, who decided to attend graduate school to study English so that he could continue collaborating with Callahan on Ellison's papers.

 Career

-In 2003 Bradley earned his Ph.D. in English from Harvard University, where he studied with Henry Louis Gates Jr. and Cornel West.
+In 2003, Bradley earned his Ph.D. in English from Harvard University, where he studied with Henry Louis Gates Jr. and Cornel West.
 After a fellowship at Dartmouth College, Bradley accepted an assistant professorship at Claremont McKenna College in Claremont, California.
 In 2009, he became a tenured associate professor of English at the University of Colorado, Boulder.
 In 2013, Bradley founded the Laboratory for Race & Popular Culture (RAP Lab), "an interdisciplinary space for developing and exchanging ideas at the intersection of race and popular culture."
 Among its initiatives is Hip Hop in the Classroom, which uses rap music to help middle school and high school teachers increase their students' interest in the language arts.